Reception - Czechia

 If the applicant’s health requires increased costs for a special diet, as recommended by a specialist physician, financial assistance will be increased by the amount corresponding to the increased livelihood amount under special legislation for the special diet.

 If an applicant over 18 years of age is accommodated in a reception centre and carries out activities that benefit other applicants and contribute to the smooth operation of the asylum facility and improved mutual interaction, they may receive increased pocket money.
 Such activities, based on an assignment from the head of the asylum facility, can be carried out up to a maximum of 30 hours a month.
-The Ministry shall determine the amount of pocket money and increased pocket money per hour of activity by decree.
+The ministry determines the amount of pocket money and increased pocket money per hour of activity by decree.

 If the applicant stays in a residential centre, they receive financial support to cover their essential needs.
 If they stay in a centre where food is provided in a canteen, they receive CZK 30/day as pocket money.
-If they stay in reception centres without a canteen, they receive CZK 4,860/month (calculated based on the minimum subsistence level).
+If they stay in a reception centre without a canteen, they receive CZK 4,860/month (calculated based on the minimum subsistence level).
 This amount may vary depending on factors such as the number of persons in the family.
 The exact amount is displayed on the information billboards at the facility.
 This money is provided to cover the applicant’s needs, including food.

 Applicants granted allowance All applicants with their registered address at an asylum facility.